 The Mako Server would typically not be run in a console window for deployed applications and the DNS text record printed would not be visible.
 For this reason, the log module must be enabled such that the user receives an email when it is time to renew the certificate.
 The Mako Server's ACME plugin checks if the certificate needs to be renewed one time every 24 hours and dispatches an email to the configured recipient with the DNS TXT record information when it is time to renew the certificate.

 The options we have presented so far require a permanent Internet connection by either a direct connection via company router or company proxy.
 See the proxy options if the private network is behind a proxy.

 Sometimes devices with embedded web servers are deployed in environments without a permanent Internet connection.

-With such a network setup, the Mako Server's ACME plugin should be used directly by a dedicated web application that enables the personal to renew the certificate when plugged in.
+With such a network setup, the Mako Server's ACME plugin should be used directly by a dedicated web application that lets the personnel renew the certificate when plugged in.
 The Mako Server documentation includes an example that shows how to programmatically control the acmedns module .

 Using the automatic DNS option is by far the easiest option since the end user does not need to set DNS TXT records or update the DNS A record if the device IP address should change.

-The automatic DNS option requires the use of Real Time Logic's DNS service, which is specifically designed to help Mako Server and Barracuda App Server deployments automatically maintain the "DNS A record" (IP address) and set the "ACME DNS TXT record" when it is time to renew.
+The automatic DNS option requires the use of SharkTrustX, which is specifically designed to help Mako Server and Barracuda App Server deployments automatically maintain the "DNS A record" (IP address) and set the "ACME DNS TXT record" when it is time to renew.

 The Mako Server initially registers the device with the online DNS service and authenticates by using the zone key received after signing up for the DNS service.
 The Mako Server also sends a message to the DNS service if its IP address should change.
 When it is time to renew, Mako Server starts the renewal process by communicating with Let's Encrypt and the DNS service when Let's Encrypt requests proof of ownership.